karimassi/netviz/milestones/milestone2.md

 <img align="right" width="400" height="300" src="sketches/network.jpg"></img>

 Finally, the addition of new content in new countries means the network of actors on the platform grew in size.
 Can we distinguish language communities by looking at such a network?
 In this part, we will show a graph where the nodes represent movies, and an edge links two movies if they share a common actor (the more actors they share, the higher the edge weight).
 Using community detection, we will display the graph in a way that movies are clustered depending on their original language.
 This graph will be animated as follows: at the start, the network whole is shown, but all the items are grayed-out.
 As time passes, movies released will lighten-up, and their respective connections too.
 At the end of the timeline, the whole graph will be visible.
 Under the visualization, there will be a Netflix-style action bar, where the user can pause/play, restart and navigate through the animation.
+We are still thinking about proper ways of choosing which nodes to include, to reduce the network's density.
 > We will need `networkX` to build and analyse the graph, then `D3` and a graph visualization tool like `cytoscape` or `sigma`.
 The lecture about graphs will be needed for this part.

 ## Content evolution